 Internal Auditor Salary

 Median pay for Internal Auditors in the United States is around $55K annually.
 Total cash earnings of Internal Auditors range from $37K on the low end to $80K on the high end; the final amount can include bonuses and profit sharing proceeds that occasionally exceed $8K and $5K, respectively.
 The most influential factor affecting pay for this group is geography, though the specific employer and years of experience have a (lesser) impact as well.
 Medical benefits are awarded to most, and a strong majority earn dental coverage.
 Men are slightly outnumbered by their female counterparts who answered the questionnaire, who make up a slight majority at 52 percent.
 Job satisfaction is high and work is enjoyable for most Internal Auditors.
-This overview is based on answers to PayScale's salary questionnaire.

 Job Description for Internal Auditor